ghe-learn/ae-05-data-management/README.md

 | unitText     | the units the variable was measured in                  |
 | variableType | the variable data type                                  |

-**`UserResponses.csv`**

-A dataset exported from a survey created with Select Survey with attributes described in `attributes.csv`.

-**DATASETNAME-readme.md**
+**README.md**

-A [markdown template](https://cornell.app.box.com/v/ReadmeTemplate) taken from a [guide shared by Cornell University](https://data.research.cornell.edu/content/readme) and recommended for use by ETH Library under [Guidance and instructions for the ETH Zurich DMP template - Section 1: Data collection and documentation - 1.3 What documentation and metadata will you provide with the data? - Supporting resources](https://documentation.library.ethz.ch/display/DD/Data+Management+Plan+Instructions+for+ETH+Zurich+Researchers).
+A [markdown template](https://cornell.app.box.com/v/ReadmeTemplate) adapted from a [guide shared by Cornell University](https://data.research.cornell.edu/content/readme) and recommended for use by ETH Library under [Guidance and instructions for the ETH Zurich DMP template - Section 1: Data collection and documentation - 1.3 What documentation and metadata will you provide with the data? - Supporting resources](https://documentation.library.ethz.ch/display/DD/Data+Management+Plan+Instructions+for+ETH+Zurich+Researchers).